ssbc/ssb-meta-feeds-spec/README.md

 }
 ```

-By doing so we allow the existing feed to reconstruct the meta feed and
+By doing so we allow the existing feed to reconstruct the metafeed and
 all sub feeds from this seed.

-Then the meta feed is linked with the existing `main` feed using a new
+Then the metafeed is linked with the existing `main` feed using a new
-message on the meta feed signed by both the `main` feed and the meta
+message on the metafeed signed by both the `main` feed and the meta
 feed.
 For details this see [bendy butt].

 ```